Family Communication and Conflict Resolution Coaching

 - The outcome of the meetings is determined by the parties involved.

-- The meetings are held on Zoom, using their HIPPA-compliant web and video conferencing platform.
+- The meetings are held on Zoom, using their HIPAA-compliant web and video conferencing platform.

 - The meetings are typically scheduled Monday – Friday during regular business hours CST.
 Evening or weekend meetings are also possible.